Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory

+where $\tau$ and $\scale$ are determined in step 2 of the procedure.
+Here $\kappa_* = \kappa_*(\bar{\ve})$ is the minimax threshold value for estimation using soft thresholding in the Gaussian sequence model, see \cite{DMM-NSPT-11} and Remark~\ref{rem:lambda}.
+Note that $\tau$ and $\scale$ in the equation above depend implicitly upon $\lambda$.
+Since {\tt glmnet} returns the entire Lasso path, the value of $\lambda$ solving the above equation can be computed by the bisection method.

-It is worth noting that the proposed test can be used for any value of $\lambda$ and its performance is robust for a wide range of values of $\lambda$.
+As mentioned above, the control of type I error is fairly robust for a wide range of values of $\lambda$.
 However, the above is an educated guess based on the analysis of~\cite{DMM09,BayatiMontanariLASSO}.
 We also tried the values of $\lambda$ proposed for instance in \cite{BuhlmannVanDeGeer,BuhlmannSignificance} on the basis of oracle inequalities.
-Finally, note that $\tau$ and $\scale$ implicitly depend upon $\lambda$.
-Since {\tt glmnet} returns the entire Lasso path, the prescribed $\lambda$ in above can simply be computed by applying the bisection method to equation $\lambda \scale = \kappa \tau$.

-Fig.~\ref{fig:plot_iid} shows the results of our testing procedure and the method of \cite{BuhlmannSignificance} for parameter values $ p = 1000, n = 600, s_0 = 25, \mu = 0.15$, and significance levels $\alpha \in \{0.025, 0.05\}$.
+Figure \ref{fig:plot_iid} shows the results of $\sdl$ and the method of \cite{BuhlmannSignificance} for parameter values $ p = 1000, n = 600, s_0 = 25, \mu = 0.15$, and significance levels $\alpha \in \{0.025, 0.05\}$.
 Each point in the plot corresponds to one realization of this configuration (there are a total of $10$ realizations).
 We also depict the theoretical curve $(\alpha,G(\alpha,\mu_0/\tau_*))$, predicted by Theorem~\ref{thm:power}.
-As it can be seen the experiment results are in a good agreement with the theoretical curve.
+The empirical results are in good agreement with the asymptotic prediction.